 This is a simple equation.

-I am the boss and I have people that work for me, but she definitely does interject herself more often than she should.
+I am the boss, and I have people that work for me, but she definitely does interject herself more often than she should.

 No, I interject myself as often as is needed, which is a lot.

-So now do you see what I mean by work wife?
+Now do you see what I mean by work wife?

 That's right.

-She's she's the executive producer of the show.
+She's the executive producer of the show.

 What do you want me to do?